 My heart yearns to be a part of such a natural learning community that celebrates variety to release transforming power.

 Have you become a vital part to build such a group yet?

-- Read the article on Koinonia & Socialization and Covenant to dig deeper into the transforming power of koinonia in community.
+- Read the article on Koinonia & Socialization, Covenant and S-A-V-I Learner to dig deeper into the transforming power of koinonia in community.